Vikthorluke/Mental_Health_History/README.md

 ### Limitations

-Due to Population (most being from The United States) and Gender bias (Males being more than Females), We are not able draw a complete conclusion on the Mental status.
+1. Due to Population(most being from The United States) and Gender bias(Males being more than Females), A complete conclusion on the Mental health status cannot be made.
 Hence, this may be an unreliable analysis.
-We had to remove some coloumns that were irrelevant to our analysis.
+2. We remove some coloumns that were irrelevant to our analysis.

 ### References